 If you don’t want to purchase a cabinet door jig, you can measure and drill your first set of holes without a jig.
-Make sure they are perfectly placed and then make a jig out of a piece of cardboard or foam board with holes that correspond exactly to the hole placement of your cabinets.
+Make sure they are perfectly placed and then make a jig out of a piece of scrap wood, cardboard or foam board with holes that correspond exactly to the hole placement of your cabinets.

-The tricky part about using cardboard is that you want to make sure you line it up precisely with the edges of the door every single time.
+The tricky part about using cardboard is that you want to make sure you line it up precisely with the edges of the cabinet doors every single time.
 Even a hairline off will the whole handle to be crooked.
 Also, consider taping the template in place with painter’s tape so your hands are free when you mark or drill the hole.